Board of Directors

 Kelly Hawke Baxter

-Board Chair & Board Member of Tostan Canada
+Board Co-Chair & Board Member of Tostan Canada

 Kelly Hawke Baxter is a consultant and strategic advisor who has worked in the field of sustainable development and social change for over 25 years.
 She works with non-profit leaders and organizations to advise on social change strategy and governance.
 Kelly founded and led The Natural Step Canada, a Canadian non-profit organization promoting sustainable development, and now sits on their Board of Directors.
 Kelly is also a member of the Board of Tostan Canada, a sister organization that raises funds and awareness for Tostan International.
 Kelly has Masters degrees in International Development from the Norman Paterson School of International Affairs, Ottawa, in International Journalism from the City University, London, as well as a Masters Certificate in Social Innovation from the University of Waterloo.
 She is also a student mentor and member of the Global Strategy and Leadership Expert Panel of the Desautel School of Management at McGill University.
 She lives in Montreal, Canada.